-I love Return of the Living Dead so much, though made in 1984 it still thrills me, and makes me laugh as much as it did the first time I saw it.
+I love The Return of the Living Dead so much, though made in 1985 it still thrills me, and makes me laugh as much as it did the first time I saw it.
 It is a spoof sequel to Night of the Living Dead.
-In this film it is revealed that George Romero got his idea for his film from a 'real' event that happened in Pennsylvania.
+In this film it is implied that George Romero got his idea for his film from a 'real' event that happened in Pennsylvania.

-It is the 80's, time of Punks.
-One such Punk is on his first day at a job at a medical supply warehouse.
+It is the 80's, time of punks.
+One such punk is on his first day at a job at a medical supply warehouse.
 He asks his old co-worker what the strangest thing the warehouse has ever received was.
 The co-worker takes him to the basement and shows him these canisters.
 He tells the new worker that the canisters were accidentally sent to the medical warehouse by the Army.
 Each canister has a dead body contained within.
-Sure of their durability the man kicks the canister.
-Unfortunately this releases a poisonous gas which knocks the two out.
-They awake to find the canister empty.
-Heading upstairs they find the dead in their warehouse have come to life.
-This includes Butterflies in a display case, split dogs, and a corpse which had been in the freezer.
+Sure of their durability the man kicks the canister, unfortunately this releases a poisonous gas which knocks the two out.
+They awake to find the canister empty, heading upstairs they find the dead in their warehouse have come to life.
+This includes butterflies in a display case, split dogs, and a corpse which had been in the freezer.
 Eventually with their bosses help they chop up the zombies and take them to a nearby mortuary where they incinerate the corpses.
-Meanwhile a group of the Punks friends have gone to a nearby Cemetery to have a party while waiting for their friend to leave work.
+Meanwhile the punks friends have gone to a nearby cemetery to have a party while waiting for their friend to leave work.
 Anyway, things start to go very pear shaped when the incinerated corpses release a toxic cloud which seeps into the graveyard reanimating all the dead there.
 Pretty soon there is total chaos as the dead rise, and the survivors run around screaming their heads off mostly.